Support for Care Leavers at La Trobe

 - The Fees & money page includes links to a variety of financial considerations, information, and support.
 We encourage you to explore this information if the financial impact of attending university is a concern to you.

-- The La Trobe Student Union offers a financial counselling service.
+- The La Trobe Student Association offers a financial counselling service.

 - The Australian Government offers the Transition to Independent Living Allowance to eligible young people when they leave out-of-home care.

 Did you know that there is accommodation available at most of our campuses to suit students of any age?
-Accommodation Services offers both Access and Merit scholarships.
+Living at La Trobe offers both Access and Merit scholarships.
 Be sure to select that you spent time in out-of-home care if applying for an Accommodation Services Access Scholarship.
+In 2020, La Trobe University will be offering four new Care Leaver Accommodation Scholarships for students who have spent time in out-of-home care (including foster care, residential care, kinship care, and/or being a ward of the state).

 In addition to providing accommodation, benefits to on-campus accommodation include: